louis-tru/quark/docs/RENDERING.md

 - submit/present calls on the shared queue require external synchronization, while command recording can use independent Canvas pools.

-Most ordinary non-CAPA drawing commands are implemented.
-Framebuffer mip views, discarded-pack layout state, platform presentation, and CAPA remain active work.
+The original Vulkan implementation milestone is complete: ordinary Canvas commands, framebuffer mip views, command-pack ownership, Android/Linux presentation, and CAPA command encoding are present.
+Linux presentation, CAPA, and broader driver coverage still require runtime validation.
 See [`VULKAN.md`](VULKAN.md) for the authoritative architecture and backlog.

 ### Geometry And Memory Cache Policy